 Professor Shelton has practiced in the past as part of environmental practice groups with Baker Botts, L.L.P. and Haynes and Boone, L.L.P.
 He currently practices on his own in Austin, focusing on transactional and regulatory matters.
 Professor Shelton has expertise in issues associated with remediation of contaminated properties, Brownfield programs, and water quality.
 He also has substantial experience in environmental aspects of real estate, corporate, lending, and other transactional matters.
 Professor Shelton has been recognized by his peers for excellence in practice, including being named in The Best Lawyers in America for the past 24 years (currently in the areas of Environmental Law and Water Law).

 Professor Shelton graduated first in his class from Baylor Law with a J.D. in 1989, where he was the Editor-in-Chief of the Baylor Law Review.
 He also has a B.A. in History from the University of Texas (1977, summa cum laude), where he was admitted to Phi Beta Kappa and Phi Eta Sigma, and an M.A. in Religion from Baylor University (1979, magna cum laude).

 Professor Shelton is a prolific and diverse writer.
-In addition to academic and CLE writing, Professor Shelton has had about 40 life and faith related articles published in the last ten years.
+In addition to academic and CLE writing and speaking, Professor Shelton has had about 50 life and faith related articles published in the last ten years.
 His book, The Daily Practice of Life: Practical Reflections Toward Meaningful Living (CrossLink Publishing 2020) will be published in early October 2020.